-- o "Related action" includes any proceeding brought by the DOJ, an "appropriate regulatory authority," a self-regulatory organization, or a criminal case brought by a state attorney general if the related action is "based upon the original information provided by a whistleblower . . . that led to the successful enforcement of the Commission action."
-See §§ 21F(a)(5), 21F(b)(1), 21F(h)(2)(d)(i). - In determining whether to approve a whistleblower payment, the SEC is required to consider the following factors: (1) "the significance of the information provided by the whistleblower to the success of the covered judicial or administrative action"; (2) "the degree of assistance provided by the whistleblower and any legal representative of the whistleblower in a covered judicial or administrative action"; (3) the SEC's "programmatic interest" in using the whistleblower program to deter violations of the securities laws; and (4) other factors to be set forth in SEC rules. - o The SEC is not permitted to consider the total balance remaining in the Fund. $See \S 21F(c)(1)(B)$. - The following individuals are ineligible for whistleblower awards: - o Employees of the SEC, other regulators, SROs, the PCAOB, the Department of Justice, or law enforcement; - Persons who are convicted of a crime in relation to the information for which they seek a whistleblower payment; - o Individuals who obtain information in connection with an audit of an issuer's financial statements; and - o Individuals who make false statements or submit false documents in connection with a whistleblower disclosure.
-See §§ 21F(c)(2), 21(i). - Whistleblowers may remain anonymous if they are represented by counsel.
+- "Related action" includes any proceeding brought by the DOJ, an "appropriate regulatory authority," a self-regulatory organization, or a criminal case brought by a state attorney general if the related action is "based upon the original information provided by a whistleblower . . . that led to the successful enforcement of the Commission action."
+See §§ 21F(a)(5), 21F(b)(1), 21F(h)(2)(d)(i). - In determining whether to approve a whistleblower payment, the SEC is required to consider the following factors: (1) "the significance of the information provided by the whistleblower to the success of the covered judicial or administrative action"; (2) "the degree of assistance provided by the whistleblower and any legal representative of the whistleblower in a covered judicial or administrative action"; (3) the SEC's "programmatic interest" in using the whistleblower program to deter violations of the securities laws; and (4) other factors to be set forth in SEC rules. - The SEC is not permitted to consider the total balance remaining in the Fund.
+See § 21F(c)(1)(B). - The following individuals are ineligible for whistleblower awards: - Employees of the SEC, other regulators, SROs, the PCAOB, the Department of Justice, or law enforcement; - Persons who are convicted of a crime in relation to the information for which they seek a whistleblower payment; - Individuals who obtain information in connection with an audit of an issuer's financial statements; and - Individuals who make false statements or submit false documents in connection with a whistleblower disclosure.
+See \$ 21F(c)(2), 21(i). - Whistleblowers may remain anonymous if they are represented by counsel.
 However, the whistleblower must disclose his/her identify before receiving any payment.
-See 21F(d). - Section 21F incorporates extensive provisions to protect whistleblowers: - o The whistleblower's employer is prohibited from taking any adverse action against the whistleblower because of his/her provision of information to the SEC or assistance with the SEC's investigation.
-See 21F(h)(1)(A). - o The whistleblower may sue his/her employer to enforce the anti-retaliation provisions of §21F(h)(1)(A).
-If successful, the whistleblower may recover 2X
+See 21F(d). - Section 21F incorporates extensive provisions to protect whistleblowers: - The Commission may disclose the whistleblower's identity to other regulators, law enforcement, or SROs, but the Commission (and any agency to which the Commission discloses the whistleblower's identity) must refrain from identifying the whistleblower to a private party except as required in litigation.
+See § 21F(h)(2).